trane-project/trane-music/courses/minor_scale/lesson_G_sharp/exercise_7/back.md

-The note in degree number 7 of the G♯ minor scale is F♯.
+The note in degree number 7 of the G♯ Minor scale is F♯.